fhilton/fhilton.github.io/_posts/2017-01-03-Mastermind.md

 ---

 Back in 2013, [James Sturtevant](http://www.jamessturtevant.com/) and I started a [Mastermind Group](https://www.google.com/search?q=mastermind+group) that met every week for approximatly two years and grew to a total of 4 people.<br><br>
-During those two years we both experienced explosive growth in our career and more balanced personal lives. <br><br>
+During those two years we both experienced explosive growth in our careers and more balanced personal lives. <br><br>

 I've had a few people ask for more details about our group so I thought a blog post would be a good place to share the information. <br>